Ellis District Court Plan

 Prompt Appointment of Counsel

-For appointment of counsel in non-death penalty felony cases the Indigent Defense Coordinator or Coordinator's designee shall utilize the TechShare Indigent Defense System to review the application of the accused for court appointed counsel and make a determination of indigent status, and if the accused is qualified for court appointed counsel, then appoint counsel from the non-death felony appointment attorney list to represent the accused within 3 working days after receiving the application for court appointed counsel.
+For appointment of counsel in non-death penalty felony cases, the Indigent Defense Coordinators or Coordinator's designee shall utilize the TechShare Indigent Defense System to review the application of the accused for court appointed counsel and make a determination of indigent status, and if the accused is qualified for court appointed counsel, then appoint counsel from the non-death felony appointment attorney list to represent the accused within 3 working days after receiving the application for court appointed counsel.
 Working day means Monday through Friday, excluding official state and/or county holidays.
 If the accused is not qualified for court appointed counsel, the Indigent Defense Coordinator shall so notify the accused of the finding of ineligibility.

-In any adversary judicial proceeding that may result in punishment by confinement, the 443rd District Court will not direct or encourage a defendant who is without an attorney to communicate with the attorney representing the state, but will instead advise the unrepresented defendant of his/her right to counsel and the procedure for requesting appointed counsel, and all such unrepresented defendants will be given a reasonable opportunity to request and be considered for court appointed counsel in accordance with the Plan guidelines.
+In any adversary judicial proceeding that may result in punishment by confinement, the 443rd and 504th District Courts will not direct or encourage a defendant who is without an attorney to communicate with the attorney representing the state, but will instead advise the unrepresented defendant of his/her right to counsel and the procedure for requesting appointed counsel, and all such unrepresented defendants will be given a reasonable opportunity to request and be considered for court appointed counsel in accordance with the Plan guidelines.

 For appointment of counsel in death penalty felony cases, the Indigent Defense Coordinator shall review the application of the accused for court appointed counsel and make a determination of indigent status.
-If the accused is qualified for court appointed counsel, the Judge of the 443rd District Court, shall appoint two counsel from the death penalty attorney appointment list provided by the First Administrative Judicial Region of the State of Texas within 3 working days after receiving the application for court appointed counsel.
+If the accused is qualified for court appointed counsel, the Judges of the 443rd and 504th District Courts, shall appoint two counsel from the death penalty attorney appointment list provided by the First Administrative Judicial Region of the State of Texas within 3 working days after receiving the application for court appointed counsel.
 One attorney will be designated as first chair and one attorney will be designated as second chair.
 If the accused is not qualified for court appointed counsel, the Indigent Defense Coordinator shall so notify the accused of the finding of ineligibility.

 If the defendant is released from custody prior to requesting appointment of counsel, appointment of counsel is not required until the defendant's first court appearance or when adversarial judicial proceedings are initiated, whichever comes first.

-If an indigent defendant is arrested in another county based on an Ellis County warrant, counsel will be appointed within three working days of Ellis County’s receipt of the request for counsel by the Indigent Defense Coordinator.
+If an indigent defendant is arrested in another county based on an Ellis County warrant, counsel will be appointed within three working days of Ellis County’s receipt of the request for counsel by the Indigent Defense Coordinators.

 If a defendant is arrested in Ellis County based on another county’s warrant, counsel will be appointed for the defendant if, on the eleventh day after the arrest, the defendant is still in Ellis County’s custody.

 If a defendant wishes to request counsel prior to the initial appearance, the forms required to request counsel may be obtained at the Texas Indigent Defense Commission’s website at http://tidc.tamu.edu/public.net/ .
-The defendant may submit these forms to the Indigent Defense Coordinator via email: IDC@co.ellis.tx.us or via fax to 972-825-5386.
-The Indigent Defense Coordinator shall determine the defendant's indigency status and notify the accused of the determination.
+The defendant may submit these forms to the Indigent Defense Coordinators via email: IDC@co.ellis.tx.us or via fax to 972-825-5386.
+The Indigent Defense Coordinators shall determine the defendant's indigency status and notify the accused of the determination.

 Attorney Selection Process